Have I actually lost it now? Not really. As a photography nut that ship sailed long ago.

 Up to this point digital could not quite get there consistently.
 I mean they did well and sometimes very well.
 I primarily shoot Sony.
 Some have complained about Sony colors, but I have gotten along just fine.

-I keep a Pentax on deck largely because of the way they have tweaked their Pentax K-1 sensor (also Sony).
+I keep a Pentax on deck largely because of the way they have tweaked their Pentax K-1 sensor (also a Sony sensor I have read).

 - Perhaps I just need to let it go and accept that this is as good as it can get?